therealharpaljadeja/avalanche-tutorials/how-to-mint-erc721-using-openzeppelin/tutorial.md

 16. In the pinata dashboard you should see an upload button.
 ![pinata-upload-button](https://raw.githubusercontent.com/therealharpaljadeja/avalanche-tutorials/master/how-to-mint-erc721-using-openzeppelin/assets/pinata-upload-button.png)

-17. We are supposed to upload the entire folder the reason for that is we get the same baseURI and tokenID type URL if we upload the folder more about it below.
+17. We are supposed to upload the entire folder the reason for that is we get the same baseURI and tokenID type URL if we upload the folder more about it below. <br>
 ![pinata-select-folder](https://raw.githubusercontent.com/therealharpaljadeja/avalanche-tutorials/master/how-to-mint-erc721-using-openzeppelin/assets/pinata-select-folder.png)

-18. Upload the folder by clicking the "Click to upload" button we don't want a custom name for the pin and we need not preserve the directory name so we can ignore those options for now.
+18. Upload the folder by clicking the "Click to upload" button we don't want a custom name for the pin and we need not preserve the directory name so we can ignore those options for now.<br>
 ![pinata-upload-folder-button](https://raw.githubusercontent.com/therealharpaljadeja/avalanche-tutorials/master/how-to-mint-erc721-using-openzeppelin/assets/pinata-upload-folder-button.png)

 19. You can see the files that are about to upload since I have only one you can see it in the image below.
-Click the "Upload" button to start uploading.
+Click the "Upload" button to start uploading.<br>
 ![pinata-folder-upload-button](https://raw.githubusercontent.com/therealharpaljadeja/avalanche-tutorials/master/how-to-mint-erc721-using-openzeppelin/assets/pinata-folder-upload-button.png)

 20. Once done you should see the folder in the files section as shown in the image below.